WE PROVIDE LIFE FOR THOSE WHO HAVE NO HOPE!

 Some meetings, especially closed meetings, focus more on specifics of the AA program of recovery, like the Big Book, the Steps and Traditions, or sometimes topics related to recovery deemed relevant by the participants.

 Open meetings are for anyone interested in solving a personal drinking problem or helping someone else solve such a problem.
 This means you are welcome to attend when looking for help for friends or family members who may have a drinking problem.
 If you you only have a general curiosity about AA you are welcome to attend an open meeting.

 Guests at AA open meetings are reminded that any opinions or interpretations they may hear are solely those of the speaker involved.
 All members are free to interpret the recovery program in their own terms, but none can speak for the local group or for AA as a whole.

-If alcohol is costing you more than money, then call us today in complete confidence at or email
+So if alcohol is costing you more than just money, if you want help with a drinking problem, call us today in complete confidence at or email us at